-The fourth annual Imbibe Northside, an exhibition of local alcohol purveyors started by Jake Bier, owner of War Streets Brewery, in 2016, will take place at The Mattress Factory on Saturday, February 2 from 6 to 9 p.m.
-Nine different local Pittsburgh breweries and wineries, seven of them based in the Northside, will be featured and offer unlimited tastings of their products.
-Accompanied by tunes from The Alex Talbot Trio, a local rock band, guests can enjoy libations from some of Pittsburgh’s finest brewers, including Allegheny City Brewing, Penn Brewery, Threadbare Cider and Mead, PGH Winery, and Bier’s own War Streets Brewery.
-Galleries in The Mattress Factory will also be open and available to tour during the event.
+The fifth annual Imbibe Northside, an exhibition of local alcohol purveyors started by Jake Bier, owner of War Streets Brewery, in 2016, will take place at The Mattress Factory on Saturday, February 1 from 6 to 9 p.m.
+Local Pittsburgh breweries and wineries, many of them based in the Northside, will be featured and offer unlimited tastings of their products.
+Accompanied by tunes from The Alex Talbot Trio, a local rock band, guests can enjoy libations from some of Pittsburgh’s finest brewers, including Allegheny City Brewing, Penn Brewery, Threadbare Cider and Mead, Spring Hill Brewing, Refucilo Winery, Wigle Whiskey, and Bier’s own War Streets Brewery.* Galleries in The Mattress Factory will also be open and available to tour during the event.

 Bier initially conceived of Imbibe as a way to introduce War Streets Brewery to the Northside community.